Open Heart Yoga

-Tibetan Heart Yoga is a combination of tantric yoga and dzogchen-meditation (atiyoga).
-Regular practice of Tibetan Heart Yoga transforms the confused dualistic mind to it's natural nondualistic state.
+Open Heart Yoga is a combination of tantric yoga and nonmeditation (dzogchen atiyoga).
+Regular practice of Open Heart Yoga transforms the confused dualistic mind to it's natural nondualistic state.
 It also develops vitality and inner serenity.

 Three Levels of Techniques